DimitriKneur/DimitriKneur/README.md

 My name is Dimitri Kneur.
 I'm a business school graduate with 3 years' experience in auditing and management control.

-I recently decided to move into the data field to develop new skills.
-So I followed a bootcamp-type training course in data analysis for several months.
-During this training, I collaborated with my colleagues on numerous data projects and learned to master SQL, Python, Power BI and many other tools.
+In order to become a Data Analyst, I followed an intensive training program to master SQL, Python, Power BI and many other tools.

 Now, embarked on a fantastic journey through the dataverse, I'm ready to put my analytical skills to work for a data-driven company.